 Tactics are seemingly untouched so far

-A couple of helpful additions which we could very easily be seeing in a future Soccer Manager game are things like preset tactics to easily switch between during games (i.e. defensive, attacking etc.), deeper individual instructions to build on from the preset roles, and possibly even some extra Assistant Manager suggestions here too.
+A couple of helpful additions which we could very easily be seen in a future Soccer Manager game are things like preset tactics to easily switch between during games (i.e. defensive, attacking, etc.), deeper individual instructions to build on from the preset roles, and possibly even some extra Assistant Manager suggestions here too.

 From our review perspective, Soccer Manager 2022 is a very promising build on what the previous year had to offer, and judging by the kinds of aspects of the game that are upgraded each year, the future of the series is likely planned out already.
 With each game being more advanced than the last, you will need a pretty strong device to run the game well, as well as an Internet connection to support the amount of data involved.